nahgii/simpleskills/README.md

 # SimpleSkills Mod for Minecraft 1.21.4

 SimpleSkills is a **server-side Fabric mod** that transforms your Minecraft experience with a dynamic RPG-style skill system.
 Master skills like `Woodcutting`, `Mining`, or `Slaying` by leveling up through gameplay.
 Unlock tools, armor, and weapons as you progress, giving you a sense of achievement with every milestone.
+Simpleskills also works with a singleplayer session, but is not necessary to join a server running SimpleSkills.

 ---